Advertisement

 Latest Opening

-Housing Authority of the City of Mount Hope opened its Public Housing waitlist .
+Housing Authority of the City of Mount Hope opened its Public Housing waitlist on May 14, 2026.

 How to Apply for Section 8 in Mount Hope

-To apply for Section 8 or Public Housing assistance in Mount Hope, West Virginia, you need to submit an application directly to one of the housing authorities listed above during an open enrollment period.
+To apply for housing assistance in Mount Hope, West Virginia, submit an application directly to Housing Authority of the City of Mount Hope, the housing authority serving this area.
+Right now, 1 waiting list is accepting applications — apply as soon as possible, as open enrollment periods can close with short notice.
 Applications are always free — never pay anyone to apply on your behalf.

 Before applying, gather the following documents for all household members: government-issued photo ID, Social Security cards, birth certificates for minors, proof of income (pay stubs, tax returns, benefit statements), and proof of current address.
+For a family of four in this area, income must be below $36,000/year (Very Low Income threshold) to qualify for most programs.
 Having these ready before a waitlist opens can be the difference between getting on the list and missing the window.

-Most housing authorities in the Mount Hope area accept online applications through their official portal.
+Housing programs available in Mount Hope include Public Housing, Section 8 Housing Choice Vouchers (HCV).
+Applying to multiple program types simultaneously improves your chances of receiving assistance.
 After submitting, you will be placed on the waiting list based on the date of your application and any applicable preferences (veterans, elderly, disabled, working families, or local residents).
-Wait times in West Virginia typically range from 6 months to 5+ years depending on demand.

 Mount Hope, West Virginia Section 8 Income Limits